firoorg/firo-client/README.md

 environment variable. zcoin-client will additionally log all messages and exceptions to `userData/combined.log` in the application data directory.

-### Regtest Network

-If you're using the regtest network, you must set the environment variable `IS_REGTEST` to a non-zero value.
-Hopefully this can be removed at a later point.

 ## Getting Assistance

 If you need assistance with this project, you can join the official Zcoin Telegram group